-Every Future Electric Car | Range, Price, and Launch Date | Digital Trends
+Future Electric Cars | Digital Trends

 Base price: TBD

 America’s best-selling vehicle for decades is going electric.
-Ford confirmed it will offer a battery-powered version of the next-gen F-150 in order to fend off an offensive led by Tesla and Rivian.
-Little is known about the model, though the Blue Oval has already started testing prototypes.
-Either way, we’ll see a hybrid F-150 before the EV arrives.
+Ford confirmed it will offer a battery-powered version of the next-gen F-150 to fend off an offensive led by Tesla and Rivian.
+Little is known about the model, though we know it will be the quickest and most powerful version of the truck, and deliveries are tentatively scheduled to start in 2022.
+If you can’t wait that long for an electrified truck, you’ll have to settle for the PowerBoost hybrid model introduced in June 2020.
+Its gasoline-electric drivetrain is built around a 3.5-liter EcoBoost V6 engine.

 Ford Mustang Mach-E